pippyn/icloud3/Readme.md

  - The battery level.
  - The accuracy of the GPS location or if the last poll returned a location that the iCloud    service determined was 'old'.

 The above analysis results in a polling interval.
 The further away from home and the longer the travel time, the longer the interval; the closer to home, the shorter the interval.
 The polling interval checks each device being tracked every 15 seconds to see if it's location should be updated.
 If so, it and all of the other devices being tracked are updated (more about this below).
 Using a 15 second interval lets you track the distance down 1/10 of a mile/kilometer.
 This gives a much more accurate number to trigger automations.
 You no longer limited to entering or editing a zone.

 Note: The `pyicloud.py` Python component is part of Home Assistant and used to poll the device, requesting location and other information.
 If the iCloud account is associated with multiple devices, all of the devices are polled, whether or not the device is being tracked by Home Assistant.
 This is a limitation of pyicloud.py.

 **What other programs do I need**

-The Home Assistant `IOS `  is all.
-You do not need  `Owntracks`  or other location based trackers and you do not need  `nmap` ,`netgear` , `ping` or any network monitor.
-Beacons are also not needed. `IOS` will notify Home Assistant when you leave home using it's 'Zone enter/exit', 'Background fetch' and 'Significant location change's location setting enabled.
+The Home Assistant `IOS` is all.
+You do not need `Owntracks` or other location based trackers and you do not need  `nmap`,`netgear`, `ping` or any network monitor. `IOS` will notify Home Assistant when you leave home using it's 'Zone enter/exit', 'Background fetch' and 'Significant location change's location setting enabled.

-The  `icloud`  platform allows you to detect presence using the  [iCloud](https://www.icloud.com/)  service. iCloud allows users to track their location on iOS devices.
+The `iCloud` platform allows you to detect presence using the  [iCloud](https://www.icloud.com/) service. iCloud allows users to track their location on iOS devices.

 It does require that your device is registered with “Find My iPhone”.

 To integrate iCloud in Home Assistant, add the following section to your `configuration.yaml` file:

 ```
 # Example configuration.yaml entry